google/ExoPlayer/troubleshooting.md

 #### Fixing "Cleartext HTTP traffic not permitted" errors ####

-This error will occur if your app requests cleartext traffic (e.g. `http://` rather than `https://`) when its Network Security Configuration does not permit it.
+This error will occur if your app requests cleartext traffic (e.g., `http://` rather than `https://`) when its Network Security Configuration does not permit it.
 If your app targets Android 9 (API level 28) or later, cleartext traffic is disabled by the default configuration.

-If your app needs to work with cleartext traffic (e.g. to stream media over `http://`) then you need to use a Network Security Configuration that permits it.
+If your app needs to work with cleartext traffic (e.g., to stream media over `http://`) then you need to use a Network Security Configuration that permits it.
 Please see Android's
 [network security documentation](https://developer.android.com/training/articles/security-config.html)